cryptic-game/frontend/README.md

 ## Check browser compatibility

 To check browser-compatibility, use [Can I use](https://caniuse.com/).
-You should test your code at minimum with one WebKit browser (Chrome, Chromium, Safari, or Opera) and one non-WebKit browser (Firefox, Internet Explorer, or Edge).
-[CSS tricks](https://css-tricks.com) delivers tips for CSS/SCSS (e.g. centering, flex-box, grid etc.).
+You should test your code at minimum with one WebKit browser (Chrome, Chromium, Safari, or Opera) and one non-WebKit browser (Firefox or Microsoft Edge).

+Note: [CSS tricks](https://css-tricks.com) delivers tips for CSS/SCSS (e.g. centering, flex-box, grid etc.).

 ## Debugging